 Amazon Synopsis

-A special thanks to Midnight Ink and Leslie Budewitz for providing a winner with a print copy of AS THE CHRISTMAS COOKIE CRUMBLES!
-Contest is limited to U.S. residents only and ends Wednesday, June 13, 2018 at 11:59 pm PST.
+A special thanks to Eva Gates/Vicki Delany for providing a winner with a hardcover copy of THE SPOOK IN THE STACKS!
+Contest is limited to U.S. and Canada residents only and ends Monday, June 18, 2018 at 11:59 pm PST.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -